realmatterio/quantumsafe_icchsm/README.md

 1. **HSM Configuration**:
    - Enter your HSM slot number (default: 1209011109) or use the provided shortcut buttons
-   - Verify your PIN is entered correctly
+   - Verify your PIN (demo: 4321) is entered correctly
    - Note the ID field automatically updates based on your selected PQC method from Step 1

 2. **Load the Key**:
    - Click "Load Quantum Key" to initialize the HSM with your selected parameters
    - Check the console output to confirm successful key loading

-3. **Message Input**:
+3. **RSA/Message Input**:
-   - Enter the message you want to sign or encrypt in the input field
+   - Enter the RSA/message you want to sign or encrypt in the input field
-   - Click "ENTER >>" to save the message
+   - Click "ENTER >>" to save the RSA/message
-   - Click "HASH >>" to generate a cryptographic hash of your message
+   - Click "HASH >>" to generate a cryptographic hash of your RSA/message
    - The hash will appear in the "Hashed Identifier" area

 ### Step 3: Quantum-safe Multisig

-This step performs the quantum-safe signature operations:
+This step performs the quantum-safe PQC signature operations:

-1. Click "Sign Message/RSA" to create a quantum-safe signature of your message
+1. Click "Sign Message/RSA" to create a quantum-safe signature of your RSA/message
-2. The signature console will display the operation details
+2. The PQC signature console will display the operation details
-3. The "Multisig Content" area will display the actual signature value
+3. The "Multisig Content" area will display the actual PQC signature value
-4. Click "Verify Multisig" to validate the signature
+4. Click "Verify Multisig" to validate the PQC signature
-5. Check the verification console output to confirm the signature is valid
+5. Check the verification console output to confirm the PQC signature is valid

 ### Step 4: Quantum-safe Key Encapsulation

-This step demonstrates quantum-safe encryption using Key Encapsulation Mechanism (KEM):
+This step demonstrates quantum-safe encryption/decryption using Key Encapsulation Mechanism (KEM):

-1. Click "Encapsulate Hashed Identifier" to encrypt your message using the selected encryption method
+1. Click "Encapsulate Hashed Identifier" to encrypt your RSA/message using the selected encryption method
 2. The "Quantum-Safe Encrypt" area will show the operation details
 3. The encrypted content will appear in the "KEM Encapsulation Content" area
-4. Click "Decrypt KEM" to decrypt the message
+4. Click "Decrypt KEM" to decrypt the RSA/message
 5. The decryption details and decrypted content will be displayed in their respective areas

 ### Step 5: On-chain DID Credential

-This step creates and publishes a Decentralized Identifier (DID) credential to the blockchain:
+This step creates and publishes a Decentralized Identifier (DID) credential to the blockchain ledger:

 1. View your "Multisig Identifier" which is automatically generated from the hashed message
 2. Click "Issue Multisig DID Credential" to create a verifiable credential
 3. Review the credential details in the "Issued Verifiable Credential" area
-4. Click "Publish to Blockchain" to record the credential on the Real Matter blockchain
+4. Click "Publish to Blockchain" to record the credential on the Real Matter's Quantumatter Blockchain Ledger
 5. The "Quantumeum Ledger Console" will display the transaction results
 6. Use the provided buttons to view the blockchain explorer or your credential details